Raúl González: Style of play

 Raúl is widely regarded as one of the greatest forwards of all time.
 He wore the number 7 jersey for most of his career and mainly played as a centre-forward.
 He was also capable of playing as a number 10 behind the forwards.
 Raúl was a left-footed player who was capable of scoring goals from any distance, and he often scored goals using chips.
 He possessed excellent ball control, vision, and aerial ability.

-Although primarily renowned as a prolific goalscorer, Raúl was also a highly creative and hardworking player that was capable of assisting teammates, and he occasionally played as an attacking midfielder in his later career.
+Although primarily known as a goalscorer, Raúl was also a highly creative and hardworking player that was capable of assisting teammates, and he occasionally played as an attacking midfielder later in his career.

 Reception

 In addition to these characteristics, Raúl is remembered for his leadership and discipline, as he never received a red card and he was rarely booked.
-For his speed, elegance, and goalscoring, he was nicknamed "El Ferrari", or "The Ferrari," by compatriot Fernando Hierro, another emblematic Real Madrid player.
+For his speed, elegance, and goalscoring, he was nicknamed "El Ferrari", or "The Ferrari", by compatriot Fernando Hierro, another emblematic Real Madrid player.
 He was also an accurate penalty taker.
 In 2013, former England centre-back Rio Ferdinand praised Raúl for his clever movement off the ball, and his ability to exploit gaps in defenses, describing him as: "the most intelligent player [he'd] played against."